jameskbride/tetris-kata-java8/README.md

 x    x x    x        x    x      x x    x x</pre>

 <pre>As the game
-In order to advance the game
+In order to start the game
-I want to create a new piece if no active pieces exist</pre>
+I want to create a new piece</pre>
 At the beginning of the game a new piece will be created at the top center of the board.
+The shape of the piece will be random.

 <pre>As the game
 In order to advance the game
 I want to move a piece down the board</pre>
 At a regular interval the game will move the active piece one unit towards the bottom of the board.
-The shape of the piece will be random.

 <pre>As the game
 In order to advance the game
 I want to stop a piece from advancing further</pre>
-If a piece collides with another occupied block that piece will no longer be active and will stop advancing and will retain it's current rotation and previous position.
+If a piece collides with another occupied block that piece will no longer be active.
+It will stop advancing and will retain it's current rotation and previous position.
 Concurrently, if a piece collides with the bottom of the board it will also stop advancing (maintaining it's current rotation and previous position).
+Stopped pieces can no longer be moved by the player and become a part of the board.

+<pre>As the game
+In order to advance the game
+I want to create a new piece if there is no active piece.</pre>
+If the game is not over and no active piece exists (i.e. a piece that can still be moved by the player according to the previous rule), then a new active piece will be created at the top center of the board.

 <pre>As the game
 In order to advance the game